Extending the Predictive Power of Perturbative QCD Using the Principle of Maximum Conformality and Bayesian Analysis: Numerical results

 \section{Numerical results}

-In this section, we apply the PMCs approach to scale setting in combination with the Bayesian method for estimating uncertainties from the uncalculated higher order terms, for three physical observables $R_{e^+e^-}$, $R_{\tau}$ and $H\to b\bar{b}$, all of which are now known up to four loops in pQCD.
-We will show how the magnitude of the ``unknown'' terms predicted by the Bayesian approach varies as more-and-more loop terms are determined.
+In this section, we apply the PMCs approach to scale setting in combination with the Bayesian method for estimating uncertainties from the uncalculated higher order terms, for two physical observables $R_{e^+e^-}$ and $R_{\tau}$, all of which are now known up to four loops in pQCD.
+We will show how the magnitude of the ``unknown'' terms predicted by the Bayesian-based approach varies as more-and-more loop terms are determined.